Jemez Pueblo, New Mexico: Geography

 According to the United States Census Bureau, the CDP has a total area of 2 mi2, all land.
+The pueblo is rural and located near the Red Rocks formation.

+Language

+The Jemez Pueblo have historically spoken the Towa language, a member of the Tanoan language family.
+It is an unwritten language.

 Demographics

+The tribe has about 3,400 citizens.
+At the pueblo, unemployment is 27%.
+Of the heads of households, 70% have graduated high school.

 It seems that a significant part of the Jemez Pueblo population originates from the surviving remnant of the Pecos Pueblo population who fled to Jemez Pueblo in 1838.

-The Jemez speak a Kiowa–Tanoan language also known as Jemez or Towa.